 - CSAs are also currently enrolling.
 CSA stands for “community shared agriculture,” and means that you pay into a farm for a season by pre-purchasing a half- or full-share.
 Check out CSAs in the Asheville area here, and find Hendersonville CSAs here.

 - Mountain Food Products is offering a multi-farm CSA.
-The sign-up deadline to lock in early bird pricing is March 31, and delivery starts May 28.
-And, if you’re new to the CSA scene – or home cooking in general – be sure to read this Voices piece that shares five tips on how to use your CSA basket.
+The deadline to lock in early bird pricing is March 31, and delivery starts May 20 and runs through Nov.
+11.